Insurance Lapse: What Happens, Penalties & How to Avoid It

 Don't Rely on Grace Periods

 Note that some states define a lapse differently.
-Georgia, for example, considers a lapse to have occurred only after 10 or more days between policies or 30 or more days after termination without new coverage.
+Georgia, for example, considers a lapse to have occurred only after 10 or more days between policies.
+Starting January 1, 2026, Louisiana's Act 476 established that a first lapse of 90 days or less cannot by itself trigger a rate increase, surcharge, or policy cancellation decision.
+Insurers violating this rule may be in breach of state law.
 Check your state's DMV rules for the exact threshold.

 Trusted by Thousands